Antiz96/Linux-Server/Services/Kea.md

     "subnet4": [
         {
-            "subnet": "192.168.1.0/24", # Adapt to your network "pools": [ { "pool": "192.168.1.201 - 192.168.1.250" } ], # Adapt to your desired IP range
+            "id": 1, # id has to be unique per subnet "subnet": "192.168.1.0/24", # Adapt to your network "pools": [ { "pool": "192.168.1.201 - 192.168.1.250" } ], # Adapt to your desired IP range
             "option-data": [